ianva/vim-googurl/README.md

 For instance, suppose that you want to link to [Github](https://github.com/), put the word `Github` under your cursor, and invoke `:FindUrls`.
 You will be prompted to choose the URL among several Google matches.
 Make a choice, and the link will appear as `[Github](https://github.com/)` in your markdown file.

+You may also query urls for the current visual selection by pressing 'u'.

 ## Todo

 Nice features would be:

-- Use the current visual selection in addition to the word under cursor
 - Make a [Wikipedia](http://www.wikipedia.org/)-specific version

 ## License